Skip to Main Content

 Avg. annual full coverage cost

 The vehicles listed above are representative of common model types seen across the United States.
 Our list includes a variety of luxury and standard brands and a broad selection of model sizes.
 Some vehicle makes and models are considered more expensive to insure by insurance companies.
-These shared features can include:
+Vehicles that may carry higher insurance costs include:

 • High-end vehicles, like luxury or sports cars: High-value vehicles cost more to insure because they often cost more to replace as well as to repair.
 Sports cars and sporty versions of luxury models also present an added risk of at-fault accidents thanks to powerful engines and high top speeds.